thiagocapuano/waves-documentation/en/blockchain/account-data-storage.md

 ## An account data storage record

-An **account data storage record** is a data in the key-value format.
+An **account data storage record** is a data record that has a key-value format.

 The key is a unique string.